 The concept of family is of basic importance in most human cultures and was initially instituted by God.
 When He created humans, “male and female He created them” (Genesis 1:27), and God commanded this first couple to “be fruitful and multiply and fill the earth” (Genesis 1:28).
-It was thus God’s idea that humans would be born and grow up in a family – not emerge from an egg and live solitary.
+It was thus God’s idea that humans would be born and grow up in a family – not emerge from an egg and live solitary lives.
 But what exactly does the Bible teach us about family life?

 As cited above, God created humans male and female.
 He also instituted marriage as a lifelong relationship between one man and one woman (see Genesis 2:18-24), with the accompanying commandment to be fruitful and multiply.
 This leads to the basic pattern of a nuclear family that exists of a husband, his wife, and their children.
 Of course, there are many people who don’t marry, and many couples who don’t have children, but we are speaking about the general pattern here.